-3. Large Hosted Short-term Rentals with More than Ten Guests
+3. Standards for Short-Term Rentals with More than Ten Occupants

-In addition to the §6.4.2.D, Review Criteria for Special Review, applications for hosted short-term rentals with more than ten guests shall comply with the following standards:
+In addition to the §6.4.3.D, Review Criteria for Administrative Special Review, applications for short-term rentals with more than ten occupants shall comply with the following standards:

 - a.
-All the standards required for a hosted short-term rental identified in 3.3.5.A.2, above. - b.
-The hosted short-term rental shall be equipped with fire sprinkler system. - c.
-The hosted short-term rental shall meet International Building Code (IBC) accessibility requirements for a commercial operation.
+All the standards required for a short-term rental identified in 3.3.5.B.2 above, excluding 3.3.5.B.2.l. - b.
+The short-term rental shall be equipped with a fire sprinkler system.